paultopia/experimental-cryogen/resources/templates/md/posts/flask-heroku-postgres.md

     app.run()
 ```

 When it's called from the commandline run the app.
-Pretty sweet.

 I stuck the commented-out line in there to reveal one of the other really sweet things about Flask: it has an *amazing* debugger; if you run it in debug mode then when something blows up you'll be able to inspect the state right from the web page it generates.
 Obviously don't use this in production, unless you *want* to make life easy for malicious actors.

 That's it, that's all the code we need for a minimal app!